 How fast can I scale?

 Startup costs + route economics from US pooper scooper operator surveys (May 2026).
+Market-size context per industry research on US pet waste removal services.
 Insurance benchmarks per Insurance Information Institute.
 Refreshed annually.